jaswanth3233/Villanova_IoT_2022/LWM2M TESTING/README.md

--> No enter the url to Connect on Leshan demo UI
+-> Now enter the url to Connect to Leshan demo UI

           http://RPI_IPADDR:8080

--> run the leshan client to add it to the page
+-> Run the leshan client to add it to the page

          java -jar leshan-client-demo/target/leshan-client-demo-*-SNAPSHOT-jar-with-dependencies.jar

- -> Here in the leshan page we wii be seeing your Dietpi registered
+ -> In the leshan page we wii be seeing your Dietpi registered